-Hard-heartedness is very much still with us - even in the church.
+Ultimately, the statistics quoted at the beginning of this book plainly demonstrate that hard-heartedness is very much still with us-even in the church.
 It would be absurd beyond words to assert otherwise.

 God's regulation of divorce is seen in Deuteronomy 24, which requires that a husband divorce his wife by giving her a certificate of divorce.
 This wasn't to encourage or approve divorce, but to give the wife a method of remarrying.
 Without a certificate, she would have trouble proving that she is no longer married and free to remarry.
 Plainly, while God did not want men and women to violate their marital commitments, he made merciful allowance to allow divorced spouses to remarry.
 (Husbands didn't need certificates of divorce, because polygamy was allowed at the time of the Law of Moses.)